krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 mathjax: true
 ---

-Asking someone in a STEM field to motivate linear algebra is a bit like asking a Haskell programmer about monads.
+Asking someone in a STEM field to justify linear algebra concepts is a bit like asking a Haskell programmer about monads.
 The best case scenario is that you'll get a shrug and a "don't worry about it, just learn when to use it".
 The more common scenario is an hour-long explanation that leaves you more confused than when you started.
 In keeping with my lifelong passion for confusing and upsetting as many people as possible, today I would like to talk about linear algebra.
 (I'll save the monads for a later date.
 Don't worry, [they're just burritos][monad-burritos].)

 Target audience for this post: someone with at least a little exposure to linear algebra.
 If you're starting from complete scratch and want a good high-level picture, I highly recommend 3Blue1Brown's [Essence of Linear Algebra series][3b1b] on YouTube.
 Though of course, even that is no substitute for an actual textbook.